cisco-open/cluster-registry-controller/README.md

     cluster-registry.k8s.cisco.com/reader-aggregated: "true"
   ```

-- On the cluster, where the resources are written to (Usually where `ResourceSyncRule` resources are present)
+- On the cluster, where the resources are written to (usually where `ResourceSyncRule` resources are present)
   a ClusterRole should be defined with the correct write roles and the following label should be added:

   ```